wjakob/nanobind/README.md

 - _nanobind_ internally replaces `std::unordered_map` with a more efficient hash table ([tsl::robin_map](https://github.com/Tessil/robin-map), which is included as a git submodule).
-- function calls from/to Python are realized using [vector calls](https://www.python.org/dev/peps/pep-0590), which gives a nice speed boost.
+- function calls from/to Python are realized using [PEP 590 vector calls](https://www.python.org/dev/peps/pep-0590), which gives a nice speed boost.
 The main function dispatch loop no longer allocates heap memory.
 - _pybind11_ was designed as a header-only library, which is generally a good